 Mr Nestour also qualified as a Chartered Accountant in the UK in 2000.

-After working for a French Business School, Anne-Sophie PEYRAN became, in 2005, the marketing, sales and communication manager of the French Riviera Ports, namely Nice, Cannes, Golfe-Juan and Villefranche.
+After working for a French Business School, Anne-Sophie PEYRAN became, the marketing, sales and communication manager of the French Riviera Ports, namely Nice-Villefranche, Cannes, Golfe-Juan and Antibes.

-Her main challenges in this position are to develop the traffic and services of these ports around tourism-oriented activities like ferry vessels, yachting and cruise, drive the communication strategy (corporate, operational, social network, press, media), ensure efficient use of CRM tools and lead economic impact and market studies.
+Her main challenges in this position are to develop the traffic and services of these ports around tourism-oriented activities like ferry vessels, yachting and cruise, drive the communication strategy (operational, social network, press, media), ensure efficient use of CRM tools and lead economic impact and market studies.